danvk/Stanford-CS-242-Programming-Languages/hw5/README.md

 ## Part 2

 The problem description is a huge wall of text.
 This is going to be a bit of a slog!

+It was helpful to disable part 3.
+This required commenting out lines in two files:

+    part2/src/lib.rs
+    part2/tests/lib.rs

+Getting errors in VS Code seems to require running `cargo build` with the relevant source file included in the dependency tree.